-Physical processes in the ocean take place on horizontal scales from millimetres to thousands of kilometres.
-Time scales range from milliseconds to millennia and beyond.
-Our research focuses on spatial and temporal scales relevant for various processes, such as momentum fluxes within the system ocean-atmosphere, ocean-sea ice interactions as well as the hydrodynamics and morphodynamics of the continental shelf and coastal regions.
+Physical processes in the ocean occur on horizontal scales from millimetres to thousands of kilometres and on time scales from milliseconds to thousands of years and beyond.
+We are interested in the space/time scales relevant to the following processes, momentum fluxes in the ocean/atmosphere system, ocean/sea ice interaction and the hydrodynamics and morphodynamics in shelf and coastal areas.

-By applying modern numeric models and diagnostics as well as in situ observations and remote sensing data, we aim at understanding physical processes at work under various conditions and at forecasting real world environmental situations.
-Modelling of selected physical processes allows us to develop a fundamental theoretical understanding of the dynamics.
-This understanding enables us to use earth system models with more confidence for predicting the evolution of the climate in this century and beyond.
+Modern numerical models and diagnostics, as well as in-situ and remote sensing data from satellites allow us to understand the physical processes in different situations and to make predictions for realistic environmental situations.
+Numerical modelling of selected physical processes gives us the opportunity to develop a fundamental theoretical understanding of dynamics that allows us to use Earth system models with greater confidence to predict climate evolution in this century and beyond.